fastoch/Drizzle-ORM/README.md

 - first, you need to choose your database type: MySQL, PostgreSQL, or SQLite
 - then pick the database driver of your choice (check Drizzle documentation)
-- install Drizzle and the DB driver of your choice: `npm i drizzle-orm postgres`
+- install Drizzle and the DB driver of your choice (postgre in our case): `npm i drizzle-orm pg`
-- also install Drizzle Kit for handling things like DB migrations: `npm i -D drizzle-kit`
+- also install Drizzle Kit for handling things like DB migrations: `npm i -D drizzle-kit tsx @types/pg`
   - `-D` is shorthand for `--save-dev`, it installs the specified package and adds it to the devDependencies

 We can also install another package via `npm i dotenv` to help us work with environment variables